kyma-project/kyma/docs/security/certificate-manager.md

 ---

 The Certificate Manager chart contains embedded [cert-manager.io](https://cert-manager.io/) instance.
-It should work in a dedicated namespace (cert-manager) To configure the Certificate Manager chart, override the default values of its `values.yaml` file.
+It should be installed in a dedicated namespace (cert-manager) To configure the Certificate Manager chart, override the default values of its `values.yaml` file.
 This document describes parameters that you can configure.

 >**TIP:** To learn more about how to use overrides in Kyma, see the following documents:
 >* [Helm overrides for Kyma installation](/root/kyma/#configuration-helm-overrides-for-kyma-installation)